Kaun? Who Did It? Season 2 Review: Sushant Singh-Samvedna Suwalka Deliver A Stellar Act

 The second season of Flipkart Videos' interactive crime series, Kaun?
 Who Did It? yet again brings one to witness some thrilling murder mysteries and also enables them to solve the same with ACP Adi Bhagat (Sushant Singh) and Inspector Malini (Samvedna Suwalka).
 Only this time, each episode delves much deeper than just the criminal case in hand.
 The camaraderie between the two lead protagonists and them helping each other to battle their inner demons make this season a more engaging one.

-What's Yay: Sushant Singh and Samvedna Suwalka's performance coupled with the strong writing and screenplay
+What's Yay: Sushant Singh and Samvedna Suwalka's performances coupled with the strong writing and screenplay

-What's Nay: Some episodes get predictable when it comes to the unfolding of the mystery
+What's Nay: Some episodes are predictable when it comes to the unfolding of the mystery

 Story